Why Chat GPT is bad for SEO content generation

 Learning to write good regex isn’t easy, but it’s a perfect job for ChatGPT.
 Provide it a prompt like “generate a regular expression that will match any URL containing the word ‘product’ on the domain example.com”, and it will get to work.

 Similarly, SEOs and marketing professionals often have to work with basic website scripts.
 ChatGPT can make editing scripts or even generating new ones from scratch quite easy.
-In some cases, you can even paste broken scripts into ChatGPT and ask it for a fix.
-It doesn’t always work, but with a little trial and error you can often find a workable solution with AI’s help.
+Sometimes, you can even paste broken scripts into ChatGPT and ask for a fix.
+It doesn’t always work, but with a little trial and error, you can often find a workable solution with AI’s help.

-Now for the big huge warning: don’t ever put AI-generated code into sensitive areas of your websites and apps.
+Now for the big, huge warning: don’t ever put AI-generated code into sensitive areas of your websites and apps.
 Remember how AI can lie sometimes?
 It can also generate very scary, insecure code.
-Be very careful not to use any code unless you’re fully confident that it works, it’s secure, and/or it doesn’t touch any critical part of your business.
+Be careful not to use any code unless you’re fully confident that it works, is secure, and/or doesn’t touch any critical part of your business.
 Pasting regex into Google Search Console?
 Go ahead.
 Adding a custom PHP file to your WordPress site?
 Absolutely not.

 Google’s Foray into AI Search (featuring Microsoft)